-I'm Head of Technical Product at Open Knowledge International.
-We are a non-profit dedciated to openness and transparency, and the creation of knowledge through open data.
+I'm Chief Product Officer at Open Knowledge International.
+We are a non-profit dedicated to openness and transparency, and the creation of knowledge through open data.
 We do this via a combination of advocacy and technical work.
-I'm responsible for the driving the strategy of our technical product.
-This includes platforms like OpenTrials and OpenSpending, through to the wide range of open source code and specification work we do.
+I'm responsible for the driving the strategy and implementation of our technical product.
+This includes platforms like OpenTrials and OpenSpending, through to the wide range of open source and data specifications we do.

 For the previous 10 years, I've worked in a range of startups in the highly competitive Israeli hi-tech industry.
 In this time, I've had the opportunity to work in a range of roles across the broad areas of Marketing, Product and Engineering.
 I've been working a "full stack" approach for years, and I feel equally at home writing (and shipping) code, working on product strategy, and managing teams.

 Over this time I've also been I've been both a volunteer and contractor working with open data and open source at Israeli NGO The Public Knowledge Workshop.
 The Public Knowledge Workshop is a critically important organization in Israel, and I'm proud to be part of the network of volunteers.

 I contribute to and maintain a number of open source code bases.
 I'm also involved in some important specification work around open data packaging and accessibility.
 You can check out my contributions on GitHub.